nemosminer/NemosMiner/README.md

 CCMiner may need 'VCRUNTIME140.DLL' if you don't already have it: https://www.microsoft.com/en-us/download/details.aspx?id=48145

+CCminer may need 'Visual C++' if you don't already have it:
-Windows 7/8.1/10 (64-bit versions) may Require (Choose Repair if it is already installed) [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-US/download/details.aspx?id=48145)
+[Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-US/download/details.aspx?id=48145)

 running multiple cards its recommended to increase Virtual Memory 64gb is optimal